litestar-org/litestar/docs/usage/0-the-starlite-app.md

 ```

 `LoggingConfig` is merely a convenience wrapper around the standard library's _DictConfig_ options, which can be rather
 confusing.

-In the above we defined a logger for the "my_app" namespace with a level of "INFO", i.e. only messages of
+In the above we defined a logger for the "my*app" namespace with a level of "INFO", i.e. only messages of INFO severity
-INFO severity or above will be logged by it.
-We also defined it, so it will log using the `LoggingConfig` default
-console handler, which will emit logging messages to _sys.stderr_.
+or above will be logged by it, using the `LoggingConfig` default console handler, which will emit logging messages to *
+sys.stderr\_.

 You do not need to use `LoggingConfig` to set up logging.
 This is completely decoupled from Starlite itself, and you are
 free to use whatever solution you want for this (e.g. [loguru](https://github.com/Delgan/loguru)).
 Still, if you do
-setup up logging - then the on_startup hook is a good place to do so.
+setup up logging - then the on_startup hook is a good place to do this.

 ## Exception Handling